HerrSchtevie/Journals-of-Jyggalag/JOJ Rule 11 Guide.md

 # Plugin Placement

-Some may disagree with this, but I strongly recommend that you Do Not Run Loot to sort your added plugins!
+Some may disagree with this, but I strongly recommend that you **Do Not Run Loot** to sort your added plugins!
 Hand place your mod additions yourself instead!

+[Learn to use xEdit](https://www.youtube.com/watch?v=cKU_R1Hqa4o&ab_channel=Swissenergy).
 There are really no shortcuts here, if you want to be sure where your added plugins should go then you’ll need to learn to view conflicts in xEdit, but if you aren’t inclined to put the time in then use common sense and position the plugin similarly to where you’ve positioned the mod folder in the left pane.

 #### There is so much more to cover here but the scope of this guide is limited so I’ll leave it there.
 To learn more, consult your friend- the interwebs.

+---

 # What tools should I re-run when installing new mods?